Avengers: Age of Ultron

 In Captain America: The Winter Soldiers, Black Widow spends the entire movie fighting against Hydra, who are trying to create a program that, SHOCKINGLY, will oversee and police the entire world without any human input.
 Tony and Bruce are doing quite literally the exact same thing that Hydra, a group literally created by the Nazis, did in Winter Soldier, yet Natasha has absolutely no problem with this, because Joss Whedon doesn’t like it when other kids are playing in his sandbox.
 The main selling point of the Marvel Cinematic Universe is continuity, and when the director of the big crossover movie is taking a piss on that continuity, there’s a problem.

-Finally, Thor discovers the secret to defeating Ultron by taking a dip in the Pool of Plot Convenience, never hinted at before in the Marvel movies and not truly explained afterwords.
-The worst part about this Deus Ex Machina is that it isn’t one that Thor could use to solve literally any problem ever, but rather that it’s the kind that will only ever need to be used in this one situation where they needed to shoot Thor with an Exposition Beam so that they could really just zoom past this movie to set up the next movie coming out in three years!
+Finally, Thor discovers the secret to defeating Ultron by taking a dip in the Pool of Plot Convenience, never hinted at before in the Marvel movies and not explained in any material way.
+The worst part about this Deus Ex Machina is that it isn’t one that Thor could use to solve literally any problem ever, but rather that it’s the kind that will only ever need to be used in this one situation where they needed to slam Thor with plot exposition so that they could zoom past this movie to set up the next two-part movie coming out in three years!

 I’ve been trying to summarize everything wrong with Age of Ultron for two weeks since I saw it in theaters, but now it’s finally become clear.
-Avengers: Age of Ultron spends too much time trying to set up the next movie for the audience to buy, and as a result fails to focus on the current story at hand.
+Avengers: Age of Ultron spends too much time trying to set up the next movie in the series, and as a result fails to focus on the current story at hand.
 It doesn’t just put the cart before the horse, it launches the cart into another solar system altogether.

 On the other hand, it’s still got explosions and stuff, so you may as well wait for it to drop on Netflix and chow down on some popcorn so you forget that you’re wasting two and a half hours of your life that you’ll never get back.